kitschpatrol/yanki-obsidian/README.md

 ### Can I delete the `noteId`?

 Don't.
-If it goes missing, Yanki will consider the ID-less note in Anki to be an orphan, and it will be deleted on the next sync, and a new ID will be created.
-You won't lose your note, because it's safe in Obsidian, but you _will_ lose stats in Anki, so touch the `noteId` property at your own peril.
+If it goes missing, Yanki might consider the ID-less note in Anki to be an orphan, and it might be deleted from Anki on the next sync and replaced with a fresh note with a new ID.
+If this happens, you won't lose your note because it's safe in Obsidian, but you _will_ lose stats in Anki, so touch the `noteId` property at your own peril.

+### What happens if I accidentally delete a `noteId`?

+On the next sync, Yanki will do its best to find the previously-synced note and restore the associated `noteId` in your Obsidian file's properties / Markdown frontmatter.
+This process depends on a perfect match between the content of your local Markdown note and the previously-synced note in Anki, so it might not work 100% of the time if additional changes have been made to your local note.
+Better not to find out.

 ### Seeing `noteId` everywhere is annoying...